c66x/OpenCV/README.md

 # opencv
-This branch provides OpenCV support with c66x CPU acceleratoe cards for standard servers.
+This branch provides opencv support with c66x CPU acceleratoe cards for standard servers.